timmaki/GAM/CreatingClientSecretsFile.md

         1. in the Developer’s console [console.developers.google.com](http://console.developers.google.com), click on the "card-stack menu" button in the top left corner.
 In the slide-out menu click on `API Manager`
 ![gam-58](https://cloud.githubusercontent.com/assets/1683475/11798255/d2ae9468-a28e-11e5-8f6f-b7b492cbc19b.png)
         1. in the left side-menu, click on `Credentials`
-        1. the page now lists to IDs in the `OAuth 2.0 Client IDs` section
+        1. the page now lists two IDs in the `OAuth 2.0 Client IDs` section
             1. the OAuth client - type `Other`
             1. the Service account - type `Service account client`
         1. click and drag to select the `Client ID` for the OAuth client (type `Other`) and copy it (Control/Command-C).